nrkno/core-icons/README.md

-# icons
+# @nrk/style-icons
-Felles ikoner-bibliotek, for web, mobil og prototyping
+Common icons for web services and native apps.